Thankful for What?

 (Total reading time: 7.4 minutes)

-Face it: this is not heaven.
+Face it: this isn’t heaven.
 You live in a world that is dominated by sin and you can see its putrid effects all around you and even in you.
 The world is literally bound for hell.
 Satan and his forces are prowling around looking for ways to devour you and they pose a continuous threat by stealing, killing and destroying.

-God is more aware of this than you are and He says that you should devote yourself to prayer, and being watchful and thankful (see Col. 4:2).
+God is more aware of this than you are and he says that you should devote yourself to prayer, and being watchful and thankful (see Col. 4:2).
 You may not have any control over what happens around you or to you, but you do have control of your attitude.
 And God wants you to have a thankful attitude.

 “Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
-And be thankful” (Col. 3:15).
+And be thankful” (Col. 3:15, NIV).
 Being thankful is easy if you get what you want, but if you don’t like what is happening, you can be thankful only if you believe.
 When you are experiencing turmoil, danger or loss, your natural (sinful) reaction is to defend yourself and your interests.
 By believing what God says, on the other hand, you can let the peace of Christ rule within you in spite of your circumstances.

-Notice that the verse says to “let” the peace of Christ rule; it is something you choose to do.
+Notice that the verse says to “let” the peace of Christ rule; it’s something you choose to do.
 This verse mentions letting God’s peace rule in you and being thankful, and both are related to your faith in God.
 Being thankful to God is a matter of choice and is possible only if you believe God, regardless of the circumstances.

 The Bible encourages you to be “always giving thanks to God the Father for everything” (Eph.
-5:20) and to “give thanks in all circumstances, for this is God’s will for you in Christ Jesus” (1 Thess.
+5:20) and to “give thanks in all circumstances; for this is God’s will for you in Christ Jesus” (1 Thess.
 5:18).
 How is it possible to be thankful “for everything” and “in all circumstances”?
 Some would say that every cloud has a silver lining, that you can see good in every situation if you look closely enough.
 But I don’t think the Bible supports an approach to life that simplistically assumes everything is wonderful and somehow everything will turn out okay.
-The Bible does not promote blissful ignorance.
+The Bible doesn’t promote blissful ignorance.

 Biblical thankfulness is based on faith and knowledge.
 Consider Romans 8:28: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
-If you have responded to God’s call to salvation and you love Him, then God works everything together for your benefit–everything.
+If you have responded to God’s call to salvation and you love him, then God works everything together for your benefit–everything.

 There is a key Greek word in this verse, synergeo, which means “works together.”
 This word is virtually identical to our word “synergy.”
 Synergy is what causes the combined effect of two or more forces to be greater than the sum of their individual effects.
 This means when two things combine synergistically, a reaction occurs.
 Consider a scriptural example in Deuteronomy 32:30: “How could one man chase a thousand, or two put ten thousand to flight, unless their Rock had sold them, unless the Lord had given them up?”
 If each man chases 1,000, then two men would usually chase 2,000.
 Synergy causes two men to chase 10,000; their combined effect is greater than the sum of their individual effects.
 Among other things, this demonstrates the importance of believers meeting together (Heb.
 10:25) and being united.

-That is the way God works in you.
+That’s the way God works in you.
 He uses your character, experiences and circumstances to produce something of value in you; even those experiences that ordinarily would harm you.
 He works all events together so they have a compounded benefit for you.
 He multiplies their effect to multiply your improvement.

 Another key word in Romans 8:28 is “good,” which in the Greek refers to excellence, significance or usefulness.
 So God multiplies the benefits of everything you are and everything you experience to produce excellence of character in you.
 Now notice the first three words, “And we know.”
 Because you know that God works everything together for your benefit, you can honestly be thankful “for everything” and “in all circumstances.”